fipso/freenews/README.md

 - Recommended: Generate a DNS [profile](https://dns.notjakob.com/index.html) (requires DoT)

-### How to use DNS over TLS ?

-DNS over TLS (DoT) is a new privacy focused way to use normal DNS using a TLS socket.
-To make this work with this project, you have to get yourself a domain and SSL cert.
-Place the cert (**Copy `fullchain.pem` instead of `cert.pem` to `dot_cert.pem` if you are using Let's Encrypt**) file and its private key at `cert/dot_cert.pem` and `cert/dot_key.pem`.
-Start freenews with the `-dotDomain <your domain>` flag to enable DoT.
-Make sure to open port 853/UDP.

 ### How to add hosts to the unpaywall list ?

 You can add new hosts to the list by appending a `[[host]]` block to the `config.toml` file.